Warriors of the North Unit Analysis Part 1: Vikings

 The overall result is that they can be irritating -particularly if you're trying to get Grand Strategian ranks- but they're often a fairly low-priority target that doesn't do a lot to menace you.
 The very act of focusing on other stacks first frequently leads to them essentially wasting a turn!
 They're mostly potentially irritating if you're using an army of male humanoids, entirely due to Beauty Misses.
 (So beware them if you're having fun with Dwarves)

 An interesting aside: the internal designation for Warrior Maidens is 'valkyrie_horse', and if you pay attention to the concept art that pops up in loading screens one of the pieces looks to be pretty much exactly the Warrior Maiden but on a horse.
-Apparently they were intended to be just a generic horse-riding valkyrie for a while.
+(Well, aside that the horse seems to have wings) Apparently they were intended to be just a generic horse-riding valkyrie for a while.
 I actually kind of wonder if what happened was something like the modeler just making a bear cavalry version and everyone else shrugging, saying they liked it, and throwing in the Bear Cavalry Ability, with no other changes made.

 Hiring Cost: 360